sini/nixkraken/docs/src/options/nixkraken.md

 # Module options

-All Nixkraken options are available under the `programs.nixkraken` attribute.
+All NixKraken options are available under the `programs.nixkraken` attribute.

 This chapter provides a complete reference for every available option.
 For practical, real-world examples, refer to the [configuration examples](../getting-started/examples.md).